caiks/TBOT03/README.md

 slice_location_size_mean: 9.71545
 deviation_location: 0.202962
 ```
-Having determined that obstructions are not a major factor in the high deviation, we will go on to consider whether the *model* itself might be the reason.
-There are only 12 *underlying models* in *level* 1, so it may be the case that features or details with an angular resolution of less than 30 degrees might sometimes have no *alignment* at *level* 2.
+Having determined that obstructions are not a major factor causing the high deviation, we will go on to consider whether the *model* itself might be the reason.
+In the default structure one configuration there are only 12 *underlying models* in *level* 1, so it may be the case that features or details with an angular resolution of less than 30 degrees might sometimes have no *alignment* at *level* 2.
 This might explain why the turtlebot does not always distinguish between narrow and wide doorways, especially at a distance.
-Inability to distinguish landmarks could certainly increase configuration deviation.
+Inability to identify landmarks could certainly increase configuration deviation.
 So, in *model* 80, we increased the number of *underlying* to 36, i.e. the angular resolution is decreased to 10 degrees -

 ```
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:~/turtlebot3_ws/src/TBOT03_ws/gazebo_models